27th of December, 2024

 At the same time, final demand has begun to weaken, and investment spending on both capital goods and housing has suffered from the rapid rise in interest rates.

-European consumers continued to tighten their spending on goods in the second quarter.
-The decline was moderate in the euro zone, with retail trade down 1.7% in April-May (y-o-y).
-More severe was in the United Kingdom, where goods consumption fell 2.3 percent.
+European consumers further reduced spending on goods during the second quarter.
+In the eurozone, the decline was moderate, with retail trade falling 1.7% year-on-year in April-May.
+However, in the United Kingdom, goods consumption dropped more significantly by 2.3%.